Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Ann G.

 It can be done, with a 'hidden stitch'.
 I am not a good explainer LOL, so it would be best if you could search for images or videos on how to do one, if you don't already know.
 You would fold the edge of the leather inside, to the length you want, then fold the lining down, shorter than the leather, so that it doesn't show from the outside.
-It needs to be secured well with pins, but not through the outside layer of leather, only through the inside part that is folded in, and the lining material.

 The hidden stitch is done by hand, catching both the lining, and the inner edge of the leather, without going through the outside leather that shows.
 I am hoping that you can find a video of how to do this.